rjorton/MinION-COVID19/README.md

 Basecalling must be done on one of the GPU nodes (nodes 114 - 120) on frankenstein.
 However, node114 (with 8 Tesla K80s) is unsuitable (gives a CUDA_ERROR_NO_BINARY_FOR_GPU), so any one of nodes 115 - 120 can be used which have 4 Tesla P100s each.

-To request/reserve a gpu node for basecalling you tell the scheduler what resources you need: here you are asking for 1 process on a GPU node (excluding node 114), -K means that when you are finished the salloc process will be killed:
+To request/reserve a gpu node for basecalling you tell the scheduler what resources you need: here you are asking for 1 process on a GPU node (excluding node 114), -K means that when you are finished the salloc process will be killed (thanks to Michaela Conley for this):

 ```
 salloc -n1 -K1 --exclude=node114 -p gpu